Schedule a Free Demo

 GIS Asset Management in CMMS

-Put every asset on the map instead of in a spreadsheet.
-Techs stop chasing buried valves and rooftop units.
+Put any asset on the map instead of in a spreadsheet.
+Techs stop chasing buried valves, rooftop units, and the forklift that’s overdue for service.
 Managers see failure patterns a list view will never show.
 The map and the CMMS data are the same system — no second platform to keep in sync.

-- ✅ Every asset pinned to a location — clickable on the map
+- ✅ Any asset pinned to a location — clickable on the map

 - ✅ Mobile map access on iOS and Android — any connected device

-- ✅ Right-click any pin to create a work order with history pre-filled
+- ✅ Click any pin to create a work order with history pre-filled

 - ✅ Layered maps — toggle utilities, buildings, and risk zones on or off